MicrochipTech/AzureDemo_AnyCloud/README.md

 <img src="./media/IOTC_Temperature_Telemetry.png" alt="The IOTC Raw Data view of light sensor data" width = 400/>

-Leveraging a view that allows editting writable properties, type a new value for the Telemetry Interval and click on the **Save** icon.
-**Note** Configuring additional device views is beyond the scope of this documentation
+[Click here](./DeviceTemplate_CreatingViews.md) to create a "Properties" view that allows you to change any of the Cloud-writable properties.
+Once this new view has been added to the device template, click on the Properties view and type in a new value for the Telemetry Interval.
+Click on the **Save** icon to send the property update request to the physical device.
+You should see the status of the property listed as "Pending" until a confirmation has been received from the physical device that the property was successfully updated.
+At this point in time, the status of the property should revert back to the "Accepted" state.

 <img src="./media/IOTC_WriteTelemetryInterval.png" alt="The IOTC Raw Data view of light sensor data" width = 400/>